King Warrior Magician Lover: The Four Masculine Archetypes

 If you keep to the Center, staying with what’s “natural,” this access can happen spontaneously.

-Understanding the bipolar shadow of the King, Warrior, Magician, and Lover archetypes is a worthwhile exercise for anyone looking to know themselves and the world around them.
+Understanding the bipolar shadow of the King, Warrior, Magician, and Lover archetypes is a worthwhile exercise for anyone seeking self-awareness and a deeper understanding of the world around them.

 But always remember that “the map is not the territory.”
-Models may attempt to represent reality, however, no model is reality.
+Models may attempt to represent reality; however, no model is an exact representation of reality.

 King Warrior Magician Lover: Rediscovering the Archetypes of the Mature Masculine